 The survey results are merged with details from the civil aircraft register, which gives access to other information such as aircraft type, engine and fuel type, country and year of manufacture, etc.

-Aircraft registered to Recreational Aviation Australia (RA-Aus) have been included in the annual General Aviation Activity Survey for the first time in 2020.
-Responses were received for 50.3 per cent of aircraft registered to RA-Aus.
-Statistics for the rest of the sport aviation segment of GA are collected from self-administrating associations once or twice a year.
+Aircraft registered to Recreational Aviation Australia (RA-Aus) have been included in the annual General Aviation Activity Survey since 2020.
+Responses were received for 50.8 per cent of aircraft registered to RA-Aus.
+Statistics for the rest of the sport aviation segment of GA are collected from self-administrating associations.
 Like the rest of GA, flying hours are the prime measure of activity.